Austin Wilson – Greater New Orleans Sports Hall of Fame

-Also covered major news events, including the Howard Johnson sniper incident in downtown New Orleans in 1973, the Pan Am airliner crash in 1982 and the 1988 fire at the historic Cabildo in the French Quarter.
+He also covered major news events, including the Howard Johnson sniper incident in downtown New Orleans in 1973, the Pan Am airliner crash in 1982 and the 1988 fire at the historic Cabildo in the French Quarter.

-Collected the Distinguished Service Award in Sports Journalism from the Louisiana Sports Hall of Fame in 1993.
+He died in August of 1992 at the age of 58.
+In 1993, he was recognized with the Distinguished Service Award in Sports Journalism from the Louisiana Sports Hall of Fame in 1993.